jamielocal/z3r/README.md

 z3r Is a Module Based Discord Bot System, |
 Based off of Discord.py.
-Follow One of our Guides On how to Create a Module for z3r.
-+ how to Self-Host it.
+Follow One of our Guides On how to Create a Module for z3r. and how to Self-Host it.

 # Authors
 - jamie.local (Jamie)